QuentinUhl/XAI-dMRI-protocol-optimization/README.md

 ## 📌 Overview

-This work introduces a **data-driven framework** for optimizing NEXI (Neurite Exchange Imaging) protocols using **explainable machine learning** to reduce scan time without compromising accuracy.
+This work introduces a **data-driven framework** for optimizing NEXI (Neurite Exchange Imaging) protocols using **explainable machine learning** (XAI) to reduce scan time without compromising accuracy.

 We propose and validate two complementary strategies: